1

 Considering:

-Said vessels may anchor only at the sites that the Area has designated for that purpose, clearly identified with buoys, and it is totally prohibited to do so at other sites.
+Said vessels may only anchor at the sites that the Area has designated for that purpose, clearly identified with buoys, and anchoring in other sites is totally prohibited.

-The entry and stay of vessels in which some emergency situation occurs shall also be permitted, as qualified in accordance with the provisions of Article 4 of this Decree, which shall be verified by the Administration of Isla del Coco National Park.
-If the non-existence of the emergency is verified, the vessel shall be ordered to depart from the marine limits of the National Park.
+Entry and stay shall also be permitted for those vessels in which an emergency situation occurs, qualified in accordance with the provisions of Article 4 of this Decree, which shall be verified by the Administration of Isla del Coco National Park.
+Should it be verified that no emergency exists, the vessel shall be ordered to leave the marine limits of the National Park.

-Anchorage carrying capacity shall be understood as the maximum physical, biological, and social capacity that permits the presence of vessels and their crew at a given site or zone, without negatively affecting environmental quality and/or the protection of the Area's marine resources.
+Anchoring carrying capacity shall be understood as the maximum physical, biological, and social capacity that allows the presence of vessels and their crews in a given site or zone, without negatively affecting the environmental quality and/or the protection of the marine resources of the Area.

-The vessel entering the marine zone of the Park, requesting to anchor without space availability at the authorized buoys, must immediately exit the marine zone of the Park, being subject to the prohibition on entry established herein, until anchorage space becomes available.
+A vessel entering the marine zone of the Park, requesting to anchor when there is no space available to do so at the authorized buoys, must immediately leave the marine zone of the Park, becoming subject to the prohibition on entry established herein, until such time as anchoring space becomes available.

-The authorization for anchorage in these cases shall be for a maximum period of eight hours according to the Public Use Regulations for the Area (Reglamento de Uso Público), upon oral or written request, duly justified before the Park Administration.
+The anchoring authorization in these cases shall be for a maximum period of eight hours according to the Public Use Regulation of the Area, upon prior oral or written request, duly justified before the Park Administration.
 The request must indicate:

-The captain must comply with the provisions established in the Regulations for the Public Use of Isla del Coco National Park (Reglamento para el Uso Público del Parque Nacional Isla del Coco), issued by Decreto No. 29537-MINAE and its amendments; and comply with the payment of the fee established for the services they receive.
-The anchorage authorization issued under these circumstances does not authorize in any way the carrying out of fishing activities, or those activities that are prohibited by current regulations.
+The captain must comply with the provisions established in the Regulation for the Public Use of Isla del Coco National Park, issued by Decree No. 29537-MINAE and its amendments; and pay the established fee for the services received.
+The anchoring authorization issued under these circumstances in no way authorizes carrying out fishing activities or any other activities that are prohibited by current regulations.

 29537-MINAE and its amendments.

-"Article 21.-It is totally prohibited to carry out any type of fishing practice, whether sport or commercial fishing, within the perimeter of 12 nautical miles or 22.22 kilometers around Isla del Coco, which make up the marine area of Isla del Coco National Park.
-Likewise, the extraction and hunting of any product of marine origin or from the insular territory of Isla del Coco is prohibited within the limits of the Park, except for research and management purposes for the Area, duly justified and approved by the Directorate of the Conservation Area.
-The extraction of specimens from the insular territory of Isla del Coco for research or bioprospecting purposes is subject to prior fulfillment of the requirements contained in the official regulations on access to elements of biodiversity."
+"Article 21—The carrying out of any fishing practice, whether sport or commercial, is totally prohibited within the perimeter of the 12 nautical miles or 22.22 kilometers around Isla del Coco, which make up the marine area of Isla del Coco National Park.
+Likewise, the extraction and hunting of any product of marine origin or from the insular territory of Isla del Coco within the limits of the Park is prohibited, except for research and management purposes of the Area, duly justified and approved by the Directorate of the Conservation Area.
+The extraction of specimens native to the insular territory of Isla del Coco for research or bioprospecting purposes is subject to the prior fulfillment of the requirements contained in the official regulations on access to elements of biodiversity."

-8000 and the Cooperation Agreement existing between the Ministry of Environment and Energy and the Ministry of Public Security, for the protection of Isla del Coco.
-In any case, the officials of Isla del Coco National Park may turn to the authorities of the Administrative Environmental Tribunal to file the corresponding reports.
+8000 and the existing Cooperation Agreement between the Ministry of Environment and Energy and the Ministry of Public Security, for the protection of Isla del Coco.
+In any case, the officials of Isla del Coco National Park may appeal to the authorities of the Administrative Environmental Tribunal to file the corresponding complaints.

 10.-Que recientemente se han incrementado los actos de sabotaje y vandalismo, contra las embarcaciones utilizadas por los guardaparques para las labores de control y vigilancia, patrimonio del Estado, lo cual los coloca en total desventaja operativa para cumplir a cabalidad con sus responsabilidades.